karllhughes/learn/_posts/2022-03-12-the-ultimate-list-of-developer-newsletters.md

 **[Swift Newsletter](https://swiftweekly.com/)**

 Code examples, tutorials, screencasts, and much more to learn Apple's new programming language.
-Leave your e-mail address and get all upcoming issues straight to your inbox.

 Number of subscribers: Undeclared